NHSDigital/az-backup/README.md

 1. Login to Azure

-   Use the Azure CLI to login to Azure by running the following command:
+   Use Azure CLI to login to Azure by running the following command:

    ```pwsh
    az login